PipedreamHQ/docs/docs/notebook/sql/README.md

 First, **payloads sent to SQL Destinations are batched and sent to the SQL service once a minute as a group.
 Therefore, the first event you send to a SQL Destination will take roughly one minute to be available for querying**.

-Another important note — the SQL service expects JSON payloads.
+Another important note — **the SQL service expects a JavaScript object as payloads**.
+If you send JSON as the event to your workflow, Pipedream will convert that JSON to the equivalent JavaScript object you can send directly to a SQL Destination.
+In other cases — for example, when you fetch data from an API that returns a JSON string — you may need to convert JSON strings into JavaScript objects using [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) before sending that object to a SQL destination.
 You can read about this specific limitation [below](#how-we-handle-non-json-data-sent-to-sql-destinations).

 Once delivered, we create tables and process the schema according to the following rules.